FC Platinum to miss three key players against Esperance | Goal.com

 FC Platinum to miss three key players against Esperance

-FC Platinum’s bid to record their first ever Champions League victory has received a setback as they will miss three key players when they host defending champions at Barbourfields Stadium on Saturday.
+FC Platinum’s bid to record their first ever Caf Champions League victory has received a setback as they will miss three key players when they host defending champions Esperance Tunis at Barbourfields Stadium on Saturday.

-Moyo was red-carded in last week’s 2-2 draw away at Orlando Pirates last week, while Madzongwe received his second group stage yellow card during the same match.
+Moyo was red-carded in last week’s 2-2 draw away at Orlando Pirates, while Madzongwe received his second group stage yellow card during the same match.

 “For us, it’s work in progress,” Mapeza told NewsDay.

-However, Cameroonian forward Albert Eonde who could not secure a visa on time for the trip to Orlando Pirates is expected back in the squad.
+However, Cameroonian forward Albert Eonde, who could not secure a visa on time for the trip to face Orlando Pirates, is expected back in the squad.

-While FC Platinum are searching for a maiden win although they have already been eliminated from the tournament, Esperance could be treating this match as a dead rubber as they have already qualified for the quarter-finals and are guaranteed to finish as Group B leaders even if they lose.
+While already eliminated FC Platinum are searching for a maiden win in the tournament, Esperance could be treating this match as a dead rubber as they have already qualified for the quarter-finals and are guaranteed to finish as Group B leaders even if they lose.